LukeSmithxyz/LARBS/docs/README.md

 ## Version

 We're close to what can be called LARBS 2.0, and here are some of the major changes since the original version.

 - Deployment of my new mutt-wizard for secure offline email configuration instead of config files for the user to manually edit.
 - System is more minimalist/suckless.
 - Luke's build of st is now the default terminal, instead of urxvt.
-- Polybar replaced by i3blocks (with many custom modules), which is lighter on resources and requires fewer dependencies.
-The polybar build also often failed to build on some machines.
+This
+  includes:
+  	- Full unicode compatibility
+	- vim-like bindings
+	- Scrollback with keys and mouse, clipboard use and other add ons to the default st build
+	- Xresources colors, allowing the use of wal/pywal
+- i3status is the status bar instead of Polybar, which was bloated and failed to build on many machines.
+The new i3status includes the modules below, all of which are constructed to be as minimal and light on system resources as
+  possible:
+  	- Weather forecasts using `wttr.in`, with highs, lows and rain chance.
+	- Current song information from `mpd`
+	- Unread mail from Luke's `mutt-wizard`
+	- Possible pacman updates
+	- Status of torrents in transmission-daemon
+	- Expected date, time, battery, internet and volume modules
 - Switch from mocp to mpd/ncmpcpp for music.
 - dmenu is used instead of rofi for simplicity's sake.
-- Firefox instead of qutebrowser for default browser (qutebrowser configs remain)
+- Firefox instead of qutebrowser for default browser (qutebrowser configs remain for qutebrowser afeccionados)
 - Extensive implementation of dmenu, including for mounting/unmounting drives, display selection, confirmation for shutdown and other crucial commands, link handling and screen/audio recording.
 - Updates to config files can be pulled with git now.
 - i3 window resize now intuitive directions
 - Removal of a lot of brainlethood in the original design, where I relocated configs for alleged extensibility's sake.
 That's all been fixed now.
 - Configs for the new versions of qutebrowser, newsboat/newsbeuter, neomutt, etc.
 - Link handling scripts for mutt, newsboat and vim
 - vi mode is now default in bash (with retention of emacs-mode ctrl-l)
 - Caps lock functions both as a super key and escape key with xcape.
 - Use of the much better, newer version of my shortcut-sync.
-- Use of Luke's `mutt-wizard`.
 - And the repository is *significantly* smaller than it was before, meaning a faster download.
 - A million and one other tweaks and bug fixes.

+### Soon to be added features

+- A custom build of Firefox with privacy and efficiently settings and add-ons for clean and flexible navigation without crap in your face.
+- A little script that can stream tutorial videos directly about specific parts of the system.
+- A terminal command that shows important bindings for major programs.

 ## Why I made this